 Orderer peer is considered as the central communication channel for the Hyperledger Fabric network.
-Orderer peer/node is responsible for consistent Ledger state accross the network.
+Orderer peer/node is responsible for consistent Ledger state across the network.
 Orderer peer creates the block and delivers that to all the peers.

-Orderer is built on top of a message oriented architecture.
+Orderer is built on top of a message-oriented architecture.
 There are two options are currently available to implement Orderer peer:

 - Solo: Suitable for development.
 Single point failure.
-Solo should not be used for the production ready network.
+Solo should not be used for the production-ready network.

 Hyperledger Fabric Workflow